nmalesa/react-native-atomic-file-ops/README.md

 ## Tests

-The `writeFile` API has been tested in both Java (link to tests for Android) and Swift (link to tests for iOS).
+The `writeFile` API has been tested in both [Java](android/src/androidTest/java/com/reactnativeatomicfileops/AtomicFileOpsModuleTests.java) and [Swift](ios/AtomicFileOperations/AtomicFileOperationsTests/AtomicFileOperationsTests.swift).
 Scenarios tested include:
 * Writing JSON to a file
 * Overwriting an existing file with truncated data
 * Providing `writeFile` with a corrupted character set
 * Providing `writeFile` with a corrupted file path

-Additionally, the library has been tested on React Native in an example app using Cavy (link to tests for React Native).
+Additionally, the library has been tested on React Native in an example app using [Cavy](example/specs/atomicFileWritingSpec.js).
 See the example app’s documentation for information on running Cavy tests.

 ## Contributing

-`react-native-atomic-file-ops` is open-source.
-If you find a bug or have an idea to improve this module, please open an issue.
+`react-native-atomic-file-ops` is open source.
+If you find a bug or have an idea for improving this project, please open an issue.

 ## Credits